Jump to Recipe

 I love them too!
 They are great in salads!

-Maureen | Orgasmic Chef
+4. Maureen | Orgasmic Chef says:

-It's nice and warm down here, come and visit!
-It's a gorgeous, sunny Saturday morning and we're getting ready for the Christmas Boat Parade tonight. :)
+It’s nice and warm down here, come and visit!
+It’s a gorgeous, sunny Saturday morning and we’re getting ready for the Christmas Boat Parade tonight. 🙂

 I should make this salad for the event!

 Sounds wonderful!!
-You should make it to celebrate--I wish we had warm weather!
+You should make it to celebrate–I wish we had warm weather!

-Jessica@stuckonsweet
+5. Jessica@stuckonsweet says:

 Love this flavor combo!
-I seriously just want to stay home until April - it's way too cold.
-Vin didn't even work one day - why can't that happen to us? ;)
+I seriously just want to stay home until April – it’s way too cold.
+Vin didn’t even work one day – why can’t that happen to us? 😉

 I know what you mean!
 It is so hard to get out of bed when it is this cold!